New Mexican Green Chile, of which I prefer Hatch chiles, is amazing. Spicy and fresh roasted green chiles make this chile unbeatable.

 Bring to boil over medium heat and cook for about 15 to 30 minutes on a low simmer covered.

-If you want it thicker add more broth or water.
-This can cook for longer if you want your chile a softer texture.
+If you want it thinner add more broth or water and simmer longer if you want your chili a softer texture.

 Notes